pherris/IOT-Value-Cycling/README.md

     username: 		'',         //Your user name (procured from http://help.m2m.io, same account as the Java code)
     md5Password: 	'',         //Your md5sum password (procured from http://help.m2m.io, same account as the Java code)
     subscribe: [{
-        topic: ['YOUR_DOMAIN/YOUR_SUFF/YOUR_THING'], //maps to the same domain/stuff/thing you used in your Java app
+        topic: ['{domain}/bike/ride'], //Replace {domain} with your domain (procured from http://help.m2m.io, same account as the Java code).
+Leave /bike/ride
         qos: 0
     }],
     ping: true